-The Master of Advanced Architectural Studies is a three-term program consisting of Summer, Fall and Spring semesters.
+The Master of Advanced Architectural Studies is a one-year program consisting of Summer, Fall and Spring semesters.

 Semester start dates may be found online: http://academics.usc.edu/calendar/